 Doug is a native Virginian whose early love of BMX and skateboarding transitioned to mountain biking in the late 1980s.
 Doug is a former State Park Ranger and BLM Recreation Technician who has managed trail design and construction projects in the Mid-Atlantic US with a focus on building innovative, sustainable and fun trail experiences.
 His experience includes design of shared-use trail systems that minimize user conflict, design and construction of mountain bike-optimized trails, fundraising, grant writing, extensive volunteer training and coordination, work in trail advocacy and stakeholder involvement.

 Eleanor was raised a two-wheeled advocate in the rolling hills of Wisconsin.
 From racing to riding to work and every trail in between, pedaling is her natural state of motion.
-Prior to joining the IMBA team she worked in nonprofit communications in Chicago while leading volunteer efforts with Big Marsh Bike Park, co-founding the Chicago Women’s CX Fund and working with inner-city youth to get more kids on bikes.
+Prior to joining the IMBA team she worked in journalism and nonprofit communications in Chicago while leading volunteer efforts with Big Marsh Bike Park, co-founding the Chicago Women’s CX Fund and working with inner-city youth to get more kids on bikes.